sfigg/commercialization-public/manufacture/desktop/deploy-windows-using-full-flash-update--ffu.md

 ## What you need to work with FFUs in Windows

 To capture, deploy, and mount FFU images with DISM, you'll need to work in a Windows 10, Version 1709 or later, or WinPE for Windows 10, version 1709 or later environment.
-You can also [use the latest version of DISM in a previous version of Windows 10 or WinPE](copy-dism-to-another-computer.md).

 To capture and deploy FFUs using the instructions below, you'll also need:

 - A Windows PC that has been [generalized with Sysprep](sysprep--generalize--a-windows-installation.md).
 We'll refer to this as the reference PC.
-For a walkthrough on how to create an image that's ready for deployment, see the [Windows OEM deployment lab](oem-windows-deployment-and-imaging-walkthrough.md).
+For a walkthrough on how to create an image that's ready for deployment, see the [Windows OEM deployment lab](oem-windows-deployment-and-imaging-walkthrough.md), and use the scripts for FFU when working through the lab.
 - A PC to deploy the FFU image to.
 We'll refer to this as the destination PC.
 The hard drive on this PC will be overwritten, so make sure you're using a PC that doesn't have any information you want to keep.
 - The latest version of the ADK, from [Download the Windows ADK](https://developer.microsoft.com/en-us/windows/hardware/windows-assessment-deployment-kit)
 - Bootable WinPE media for Windows 10, version 1709 or later.
 See [WinPE: Create USB bootable drive](winpe-create-usb-bootable-drive.md) for instructions on how to create WinPE Media.